 The Wnt pathway is an evolutionarily conserved signaling pathway present in all metazoans.
-During development, Wnt signaling coordinate the formation of tissues, organs, and limbs, and its misregulation leads to a variety of human disease states such as Alzheimer's and cancer.
-The Ethan Lee lab is interested in understanding the basic mechanism by which a Wnt signal is propagated and how this information is used to pattern the organism.
-They are also interested in how this information could be used in regenerative medicine and in the treatment of cancer.
+During development, Wnt signaling coordinate the formation of tissues, organs, and limbs, and its misregulation leads to a variety of human disease states such Alzheimeri??s disease and cancer.
+My laboratory is interested in understanding the basic mechanism by which a Wnt signal is propagated and how this information can be used in regenerative medicine and in the treatment of cancer.

-A major experimental approach in the Lee lab involves the use of Xenopus extracts and purified proteins to biochemically reconstitute Wnt signaling in vitro.
-Mathematical modeling, Genome-scale screens, cultured mammalian cells, Xenopus embryos, and mouse studies are employed to compliment and extend our biochemical findings.
+A major experimental approach in my laboratory involves the use of Xenopus extracts and purified proteins to biochemically reconstitute Wnt signaling in vitro.
+Genome-scale screens, cultured mammalian cells, Xenopus embryos, Drosophila genetics (in collaboration with Dr. Laura Lee), and mouse studies are employed to compliment and extend our biochemical findings.

 One of the major mysteries of this pathway is how a Wnt signal is propagated from the cell surface.
-The Lee lab has recently developed an in vitro system to study the mechanism of Wnt signal transduction from the plasma membrane.
-Towards this end, they have focused on understanding the mechanism of signaling from the co-receptor, LRP6, in Wnt signal transduction.
-Another major question the Lee lab is interested in is the mechanism by which the transcriptional coactivator, b-catenin, is degraded by the ubiquitin/proteasome system.
-Recently, lab members have undertaken a genome-scale screen to identify deubiquitinating enzyme (DUBs) and ubiquitin ligases (E3s) that regulate the Wnt pathway.
-They found that one of the E3 that they identified in this screen is required for Wnt signaling, and are currently characterizing its exact role in Wnt signaling and during Xenopus development.
+My laboratory has recently developed an in vitro system to study the mechanism of Wnt signal transduction from the plasma membrane.
+Towards this end, we have focused on understanding the mechanism of signaling from the coreceptor, LRP6, and the potential role of the membrane associated heterotrimeric G protein family members in Wnt signal transduction.
+Many components of the Wnt pathway are regulated by ubiquitin-mediated proteolysis.
+Recently, we have taken a genome-scale screen to identify deubiquitinating enzyme (DUBs) and ubiquitin ligases (E3s) that regulate the Wnt pathway.
+Several i??hitsi?? have been identified from these screens, and current efforts are directed towards validating their roles in Wnt signaling.

 Postdoctoral Positions Available